Skip to main content

 createAll(ProjectComponent, {SOME_CONFIGURATION}, notifyErrorMonitoringService)

-createAll(ProjectComponent, null, notifyErrorMonitoringService)
+createAll(ProjectComponent, undefined, notifyErrorMonitoringService)

 If you need to initialise only on part of the page and respond to errors, you can pass an object in that third argument with the following properties: